 Ignore bundle name | Ignores the bundle name.
 The bundle name is unique to iOS applications and serves as the app's identifier in the Apple app store. | Modifier | iOS | Yes | Yes |

 - Positional.
-Attributes that describe where the Feature is located and how it is spatially situated within the application.
+Attributes that describe where a Feature is located and or its spatial arrangement within the application.

 - General.
-These attributes provide information about Features that aren't tied to specific language translations or spatial arrangements.
+Attributes that aren't tied to specific language translations or spatial arrangements.

 Positional attributes

-Positional attributes are used to identify Features within a mobile application based on their spatial arrangement.
+Positional attributes identify Features based on their spatial arrangement within a mobile application.

 Tip: Rely on positional attributes only if your elements are static, meaning they're consistent in their position across user permissions, user sessions, or other conditions.